-I do know that since my diagnosis and treatment, I looked and still look, a whole lot differently than in those before-cancer photos.
+I do know that since my diagnosis and treatment, I looked and still look, a whole lot different than in those before-cancer photos.
 This is obvious when I look at cancer photos (and I didn’t allow that many to be taken) in which I have no hair, no eyelashes and no color, and it’s still true today, even after the return of such things.

 And this has nothing to do with normal aging and the passing of years.

 In some ways, I feel different post cancer, too, and I sometimes wonder if this change is a visible thing.
 I wonder if I have a different persona all the way around now.
 I wonder if others perceive me differently.
 I wonder if I am always the reminder, the reminder of cancer.

 Do I have a permanent “look” of one who’s witnessed and experienced cancer?

 Or does no one in my circle of face-to-face contacts even give cancer a thought these days?